 Use Cases for Managing Gong Data in Excel

-- Call Volume Analysis: Import call data for specific date ranges to track team performance over time.
-Create pivot tables and charts to visualize trends and patterns in call activity.
+- Call Volume Analysis: Import call data for specific date ranges to track sales team performance over time.
+Create pivot tables and charts in Microsoft Excel to visualize trends and patterns in call activity.

 - Scorecard Performance Tracking: Use imported scorecard data to identify top-performing team members and areas for improvement.
-Build custom Excel formulas to calculate success rates and highlight exceptional results.
+Build custom Microsoft Excel formulas to calculate success rates and highlight exceptional results.
+Automate weekly workflows to share insights with leadership.

-- Team-Specific Call Analysis: Utilize the “Get calls in folder” endpoint to analyze call activity for specific teams or deals.
-Build dynamic Excel dashboards that update automatically as new data is imported.
+- Team-Specific Call Analysis: Utilize the “Get calls in folder” endpoint to analyze call activity for specific sales teams or deals.
+Build dynamic Microsoft Exceldashboards that update automatically as new data is imported.

 Connect Gong to Excel in Seconds with Coefficient